oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 # LAB 2: MULTITENANCY CONFIGURATION
 ## Overview:
 In this lab, we are going to learn the following:
-∑	Configuration of Virtual Target, Domain Partition and Resource Group ∑	Run multiple instances of Medrec application in different domain partition without modifying the application.
+¬∑	Configuration of Virtual Target, Domain Partition and Resource Group ¬∑	Run multiple instances of Medrec application in different domain partition without modifying the application.
 We try to show **JNDI Isolation** for that we are using the same Medrec applications and same JNDI name for the Datasources, connection factory and Distributed queue in both the domain partition.
-∑	 Run Day trader application which is build by WebSphere to WebLogic 12.2.1.
+¬∑	 Run Day trader application which is build by WebSphere to WebLogic 12.2.1.
-∑	You donít need to modify your application to run in Multitenant environment.
+¬∑	You don‚Äôt need to modify your application to run in Multitenant environment.
 So no special application development needed.
 The final deployment architecture will look like the below where we will create three domain partitions .Deploy Medrec application in domain partition dp1 and dp2.
 And Day Trader application on domain partition dp3.
 ## Configuration of Medrec Application in Domain Partition 1
 In the next step we are creating the below configuration for Medrec application in domain partition dp1.